tan-zhihao1/kickpi-book/rk356x-rk3588/en/06-Android_System_Customization/01-Common_Android_System_Customizations.md

 The latest firmware can be controlled by naming or sending broadcasts from an app.

-Hide the Status  bar via the command line.
+Hide the status  bar via the command line.

 ```shell
 $ am broadcast -a android.intent.action.HIDE_STATUSBAR_BAR
 ```

-Show the Status bar via the command line.
+Show the status bar via the command line.

 ```shell
 $ am broadcast -a android.intent.action.SHOW_STATUSBAR_BAR